Ransomware response

 Rely on the visibility of Open NDR to detect reconnaissance and respond effectively to ransomware events.

-Corelight's Open NDR Platform delivers complete network visibility and powerful new security capabilities to detect, investigate, respond to and recover from ransomware attacks that disrupt critical business operations.
+Ransomware remains a dynamic threat, often exploiting gaps beyond the endpoint, such as unmanaged devices, critical assets, and lateral movement.
+Corelight's Open NDR Platform provides full network visibility and advanced security capabilities to detect, investigate, respond to, and recover from ransomware attacks efficiently.

 Early stage